-AGEABILITY AS OF NOVEMBER 1ST, 2021 2013 AGEABILITY I Harvested on the 25th of September, 2013.
-The 13s had great verve and zest: drinking well now.
-2014 AGEABILITY I N/A No single vineyard made.
-But '14s in general have hit their stride.
-2015 AGEABILITY I Harvested on the 23rd of September, 2015.
-The '15s are still holding beautifully, despite tertiary signs.
-2016 AGEABILITY I Harvested on the 12th of September, 2016.
+AGEABILITY AS OF NOVEMBER 1ST, 2021 2013 AGEABILITY Harvested on the 25th of September, 2013.
+The '13s had great verve and zest: drinking well now.
+2014 AGEABILITY N/A No single vineyard made.
+But 14s in general have hit their stride.
+2015 AGEABILITY Harvested on the 23rd of September, 2015.
+The 15s are still holding beautifully, despite tertiary signs.
+2016 AGEABILITY Harvested on the 12th of September, 2016.
 A warmer year that is still developing, fresh and long.
-2017 AGEABILITY I Harvested on 10th of October, 2017.
-Initially a wonderful combination of rich and tight minerality, it looks set to improve for another year or so.
-2018 AGEABILITY I Harvested on 23rd of September, 2018.
+2017 AGEABILITY Harvested on 10th of October, 2017.
+Initially a wonderful combination of rich and tight minerality, it looks set to improve for another few years.
+2018 AGEABILITY Harvested on 23rd of September, 2018.
 More complex than the 2017, despite the hotter summer.
 Elegant and saline-chalky - long!
-2019 AGEABILITY I Harvested on 5th of October, 2019.
+2019 AGEABILITY Harvested on 5th of October, 2019.
 The apparent delicacy of the vintage, belies the firm fruit we got from the small-berried grape bunches.
 Interesting florality, Try in 2022, 2023, up to 2026 without blinking.
-2020 AGEABILITY I Harvested on 21st September, 2020.
+2020 AGEABILITY Harvested on 21st September, 2020.
 Still maturing steadily in barrel, the final selection of barrels from this site is months away from being done.
-The wines are full but balanced.
-2021 AGEABILITY I Harvested on 25th September, 2021.
-Pressed, in barrel and looks to be a pretty year with great minerality.
-More, we cannot know just now.
-Contat is the beautiful French term that means :to notice, take stock of, record, define."
+These are rich wines of ripe flavours yet admirable restraint, however fruit is somewhat rounder, and perhaps more delicate than usual.
+2021 AGEABILITY Harvested on 25th September, 2021.
+Pressed, in barrel fermenting away, and looks to be a pretty wine with great minerality.
+At present, nothing can be said absolutely, but all the elements are there, and we hope for great things!
+Constat is the beautiful French term that means :to notice, take stock of, record, define."